Rhythm: Learning Interactive Whole-Body Control for Dual Humanoids: Introduction

 To address these challenges, we introduce \textbf{Rhythm} (Inte\underline{r}active W\underline{h}ole-Bod\underline{y} Con\underline{t}rol for Dual \underline{H}u\underline{m}anoids), a unified framework designed to empower dual humanoids to execute complex, physically plausible interactions in real-world scenarios.
 The framework explicitly models interaction geometry and physical contact to achieve high-fidelity coupled behaviors.
 First, to resolve kinematic conflicts in reference generation, we introduce \textbf{Interaction-Aware Motion Retargeting (IAMR)}.
 By explicitly modeling interaction geometry and utilizing distance-aware dynamic weighting, this module adaptively balances self-motion fidelity with interaction geometry.
 The resulting geometrically consistent references serve as a crucial prior, laying the physical foundation for the subsequent training phase.
 Building upon this, we develop \textbf{Interaction-Guided Reinforcement Learning (IGRL)} to master the complex dual-agent dynamics.
 This module directly leverages the interaction geometry and contact preserved by IAMR through explicit graph-based rewards, guiding agents to learn synchronized and robust behaviors.
 Finally, to realize dual-humanoid interactive whole-body control in the real world, we implement a relative state estimation and inter-agent synchronization scheme, effectively bridging the gap between global simulation and ego-centric reality.

 Fig.~\ref{fig:teaser} illustrates the robustness of our framework in real-world scenarios, successfully handling tasks ranging from intensive contacts to synchronized long-horizon dancing.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{Rhythm}, the first unified framework for whole-body dual-humanoid interaction that achieves the first successful \textbf{robust transfer} of complex interactive behaviors to physical hardware.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{Rhythm}, a unified framework for whole-body dual-humanoid interaction that, to our knowledge, achieves the first successful \textbf{robust transfer} of complex interactive behaviors to physical hardware.

 \item We develop \textbf{IAMR} to resolve kinematic conflicts and generate humanoid-humanoid interaction motion references.
 Furthermore, we release \textbf{MAGIC}, the \underline{M}ulti-Hum\underline{a}noid \underline{G}eometric \underline{I}ntera\underline{c}tion Dataset, offering paired raw and retargeted interaction data.